FireDiscordBot/docs/README.md

 Keeping to the block game theme, this highly popular feature seen in servers like Sk1er's Epic Server, ESSENTIAL Mod, Skytils & more is now available to the general public!

-This feature requires premium as it is quite resource intensive with it potentially loading a couple megabytes worth of data into memory, running many regexes on it and then checking for known solutions and recommendations by matching strings.
+This feature requires Fire+ as it is quite resource intensive with it potentially loading a couple megabytes worth of data into memory, running many regexes on it and then checking for known solutions and recommendations by matching strings.

 It can be enabled with `/minecraft log-scan` and works with attachments, select pastebin/hastebin service links & sending the text directly.

-If you have any questions about or find any issues with this feature, please let me know in the #premium-support channel in the [Fire Discord server](https://inv.wtf/fire).
+If you have any questions about or find any issues with this feature, please let me know in the #plus-support channel in the [Fire Discord server](https://inv.wtf/fire).
 You can also help improve this feature by providing sample logs and the matching solutions or recommendations in this channel.

 ## Monday, December 20 2021